Redux-Utils/react-native-redux-persist/README.md

 	example: exampleSlice.reducer,
 };

-// Create a configuration for the persist const configs: PersistConfig = {
-	key: "root", // Key to store the data
-	storage: AsyncStorage, // The storage that you want to use };

-const persistReducers = persistReducer(configs, reducers);
+const rootReducer = persistReducer(reducers);

 const store = configureStore({
-	reducer: persistReducers.combinedReducers,
+	reducer: rootReducer,
-	preloadedState: persistReducers.preloadedState,
 });

-const persistor = persistStore(store, configs);
+const configs: PersistConfig = {
+	key: "root", // Key to store the data
+	storage: {
+		type: "AsyncStorage", // The storage that you want to use },
+};

+// This will initialize the store and rehydrate it initStore(store, configs);

-export default persistor;
+export default store;

 export type RootState = ReturnType<typeof store.getState>;
 export type AppDispatch = typeof store.dispatch;